getreu/tp-note/doc/source/index.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

-  If you can without error message popup boxes (for example on a headless system), no GTK is required.
-In this case all error messages are dumped on the console from where you started _Tp-Note_ in `stderr`.
+  If you can do without error message popup boxes (for example on a headless system), no GTK is required.
+In this case all error messages are dumped on the console from where you started _Tp-Note_ into `stderr`.

+       cargo install --no-default-features --features viewer tp-note
+       sudo cp ~/.cargo/bin/tp-note /usr/local/bin

+  In case minimal binary size with minimal dependencies matters to you, it is possible to compile _Tp-Note_ without the message-box and the viewer feature.
+This spares roughly half of the dependencies and 70% of the binary size compared to the full featured version.

        cargo install --no-default-features tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

+  Even though, the no-viewer version is deprived of it's internal HTTP server and markup renderer, limited HTML export is always available (see: `tp-note --export=`).
+This way you can comfortably follow hyperlinks in your note files with any text based web browser, e.g. `lynx`.

-  See also the user manual for a detailed installation description.
+  See also the user manual for a more detailed installation description.

 This project follows [Semantic Versioning](https://semver.org/).